 DevOps engineers automate each step and ensure continuous testing is applied after every bit of progress.
 Combining this with customer feedback and the integration of new features lets the team detect all types of issues during the development process.
 As a result, the client gets a high-quality application and saves money on maintenance.

-SRE aims at automating repetitive tasks to let engineers focus on actual engineering and innovation.
+When comparing SRE vs. DevOps engineers, the former aim at automating repetitive tasks to let engineers focus on actual engineering and innovation.
 This way, efficiency is boosted, and teams can concentrate on high-value work to generate better results.

 SRE teams focus on monitoring the system’s “health” to detect performance issues and service availability errors.
 The challenge is finding what and how to monitor.
 Not all metrics represent the general picture, so engineers apply the best practices based on their analysis and experience.